Sandpoint Writers On The Lake

 • Bill Collier (memoirs)

-• Ken Fischman (memoir) Ken recently passed away in October 2022.
+• Ken Fischman (memoir) Ken passed away in October 2022.
 His stories are part of his legacy, now.

 • Susan Elaine Fleming (biography)